 What Should I Use Instead?

-It is much safer to use an all-purpose fertilizer that contains magnesium and calcium, such as Espoma Garden Tone, or similar.
+It is much safer to use an all-purpose fertilizer that contains magnesium and calcium, such as Espoma Garden or Tomato Tone, or similar.
 Too much of one can lock out the other nutrient from your plants, leading to growth issues.

 Many gardeners recommend putting a tablespoon or so of epsom salt into the hole when you transplant your tomatoes.
 This is very unscientific, and I just wouldn’t recommend it.